-1 It is recommended that the AO provide guidance on types of apps that should be avoided in the Apple app store due to known risky functions or behaviors.
+&lt;sup>1 It is recommended that the AO provide guidance on types of apps that should be avoided in the Apple app store due to known risky functions or behaviors.

-$^{^2}$ UBE controls cannot be managed by the site MDM server and therefore must be managed by the mobile device user.
+&lt;sup>2 UBE controls cannot be managed by the site MDM server and therefore must be managed by the mobile device user.

-- The Purebred Registration app must be installed as a managed app on iOS devices via enterprise management and the "Allow documents from managed sources in unmanaged destinations" restriction must be enforced by the policy to limit apps that can leverage key sharing. - Users are responsible for maintaining positive control of their credentialed devices.
+- destinations" restriction must be enforced by the policy to limit apps that can leverage key sharing. - Users are responsible for maintaining positive control of their credentialed devices.
 The DoD PKI certificate policy requires subscribers to maintain positive control of the devices that contain private keys and to report any loss of control so the credentials can be revoked. - Upon device retirement, turn in, or reassignment, ensure a factory data reset is performed prior to device hand-off.
-Follow decommissioning procedures in section 4.3 and any other procedures defined by the DoD Management Service Provider.
+Follow procedures in the Deprovisioning section and any other procedures defined by the DoD Management Service Provider.

-More information is available at: https://cyber.mil/pki-pke/.
+More information is available at https://cyber.mil/pki-pke/.